-Easy come, easy go: Daily Stormer briefly reappears on DreamHost before being banned again
+Easy come, easy go: Daily Stormer briefly reappears on DreamHost before disappearing again

 Fortunately DreamHost has said that at least the last option is off the table.
 The attacks “would not seem to be related” to the DoJ hearing, a representative told TechCrunch.
 “At this point it looks like one of our customer sites was targeted.”

 The other part of the puzzle comes from Andrew Anglin, who runs the Daily Stormer.
 On Gab, the social network recently removed from both Google and Apple’s app stores for hate speech, Anglin posted an email ostensibly from DreamHost informing him of a new ban.
 Another terms of service violation was claimed, this time for “activity which causes service interruptions to either DreamHost’s network/servers or any outside network.”
+We haven’t confirmed the content of this email, but have asked the company for details.

-Anglin characterized the email this way:
+Anglin characterized the email in this fashion:

 Dreamhost just sent me an email saying that I was banned for being DDoSed, and it makes it sound like I did it myself.